jcasasr/DUEF-GA/README.md

 Full description of these software can be found at:

 Casas-Roma, J. (2018).
-"DUEF-GA: Data Utility Evaluation Framework for GraphAnonymization".
+"DUEF-GA: Data Utility and Privacy Evaluation Framework for GraphAnonymization".
 In XXX, pp. xx-yy.

 ### Prerequisites